CCMS-UCSD/MassIVEDocumentation/docs/quant/2_browse_files.md

 1. Type 'sp|D6VTK4|STE2_YEAST' in the empty box in the first row and below the column named 'Protein'.
 2. Click the `Filter` button at the top left of the table.

 Then, the rows with 'sp|D6VTK4|STE2_YEAST' for the `Protein` column are shown.
 There are six rows with different `Label`, which shows different pairwise comparisons.
+The user can customize the names of comparisons, which are shown in the `Label`, in MSstats.
+It can be different than the values of `Condition` in the annotation file.

 ![](img/access_quant_reanalyses/browse_quantresult_filtered_protein.png)

 If you want to remove the filter and to see the whole table, remove 'sp|D6VTK4|STE2_YEAST' that you typed and click the same `Filter` button again.